Deta, Romania: History

 In 1810, Deta is elevated to the rank of market town, until the end of the 19th century, by Emperor Francis I of Austria, due to the development it experiences in agriculture, trade, animal husbandry and craftsmanship.
 The opening of the Timișoara–Baziaș railway, which passed through Deta, in 1858, created favorable conditions for trade in grain and animals.

 In 1867, after the incorporation of Banat into Hungary, Plasa Deta was established, with 13 communes, which belonged to Temes County.
 At the same time, it is recognized as an important economic center.
 It experiences a significant urban development; schools and institutions are built, sewerage works are carried out, sidewalks are put in and the telephone is introduced (1899).
 The Bellavista Hotel was built in the 19th century, a meeting place for Romanian and Serbian townspeople in the area.
 In 1902, the power plant was built and electric lighting was introduced.

+During World War I, 200 locals died in the fighting, for which two monuments were erected in Antoniu Kratzer Park and near the town museum.
+It was occupied by the Serbian army between 1918 and 1919.

 In Ghidul Banatului, edited by Emil Grădinariu and Ion Stoia-Udrea in 1936, Deta was described as follows:

-It experienced a period of crisis again and fell from the status of town, becoming one of the rural localities.
-After World War II, Deta experienced a new stage in its development, this time marked by communist ideology and organization.
-In 1968 it received the status of town (for the third time in its history).
-New blocks of flats are being built, new public institutions are being brought in, etc.
+In January 1945, the deportation of over 1,600 ethnic Germans—men and women aged between 17 and 45—from Deta and the surrounding areas to the Soviet Union began, under the pretext of participation in post-war "reconstruction" efforts.
+While some individuals returned by 1949, a new wave of deportations commenced in 1951.
+This time, it targeted Germans, Serbs, Hungarians, and Bessarabians (who had sought refuge in the Banat region since 1940), as part of the regime's campaign against so-called "Titoism."

+In 1968, as part of Romania's territorial-administrative reorganization, Deta was granted town status for the third time in its history.

 Demographics

-Deta had a population of 6,260 inhabitants at the 2011 census, down 3% from the 2002 census.
-Most inhabitants are Romanians (67.84%), larger minorities being represented by Hungarians (13.88%), Germans (4.03%), Serbs (3.96%), Roma (2.3%) and Bulgarians (1.93%).
-For 5.37% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (61.05%), but there are also minorities of Roman Catholics (26.15%), Serbian Orthodox (2.83%) and Pentecostals (2.16%).
-For 5.62% of the population, religious affiliation is unknown.
+Deta had a population of 5,670 inhabitants at the 2021 census, down 9.43% from the 2011 census.
+Most inhabitants are Romanians (65.66%), larger minorities being represented by Hungarians (8.78%), Serbs (3.35%), Roma (2.87%), Germans (2.34%) and Bulgarians (1.37%).
+For 15.06% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (57.05%), but there are also minorities of Roman Catholics (18.73%), Serbian Orthodox (3.1%) and Pentecostals (2.16%).
+For 16.36% of the population, religious affiliation is unknown.

+Politics and administration

+The town of Deta is administered by a mayor and a local council composed of 14 councilors.
+The mayor, Petru Roman, from the Social Democratic Party, has been in office since 2008.
+As from the 2024 local elections, the local council has the following composition by political parties: